MooersLab/jointprob1D/README.md

 - *Mutual curiosity.* We make serious efforts to be inclusive to participants of various backgrounds.
 The different perspectives of our friends are part of what we wish to learn.

-You don't need to do the reading in advance, but you will get more out of the meetings if you do so.
+You do not need to do the reading in advance, but you will get more out of the meetings if you do so.
 You will also get more out of the meetings by presenting a portion of the reading: the best way to learn to try to teach the material.
 This takes preparatory time.
-I found that 6-8 hours were required to put together a 30-40-minute talk.
+I found that 6-8 hours were required to assemble a 30-40-minute talk.

 ## meeting1.Rmd

-Rmarkdown file that I presented in the first meeting of section D on Saturday, August 20, 2022.
+The Rmarkdown file that I presented in the first meeting of section D on Saturday, August 20, 2022.
 I covered Chapter 1 of McElreath and Chapters 1-4 of Grolemund and Wickham [*R for Data Science*](https://bookdown.org/roy_schumacher/r4ds/).

 ## meeting2b.Rmd